1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

    or, download the template file [`op-scim-bridge.yaml`](./op-scim-bridge.yaml) to a working directory on your computer.
 2. Follow the steps in [Automate provisioning in 1Password Business using SCIM](https://support.1password.com/scim/#step-1-set-up-and-deploy-1password-scim-bridge) to generate credentials for your SCIM bridge.
-3. Save the `scimession` credentials file and the associated bearer token as items in your 1Password account.
+3. Save the `scimsession` credentials file and the associated bearer token as items in your 1Password account.
 4. Download the `scimsession` file to the same working directory.

-## Deploy 1Password SCIM bridge
+## 🏗️ Deploy 1Password SCIM bridge

-Use the AWS CloudFormation console to [create a stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) or deploy 1Password SCIM bridge [using AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-cli.html), for example:
+Use the AWS CloudFormation console to [create a stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) or deploy 1Password SCIM bridge [using AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-cli.html):

+### 🖼 Use the AWS CloudFormation console

+For a GUI deployment, you can create a stack in the CloudFormation console:

+1. [Create a new stack](https://console.aws.amazon.com/cloudformation/home#/stacks/create) in the CloudFormation console.
+2. In the "Specify template" section, choose "Upload a template file".
+3. Click Choose File.
+4. Upload the `op-scim-bridge.yaml` file from the working directory on your computer.
+5. Click Next.
+6. Type a name for the stack in the "Stack name" field.
+   > **Note**
+   >
+   > 📄 We use `op-scim-bridge` as a shorthand for 1Password SCIM bridge throughout our examples and supporting documentation, but the choice is arbitrary.
+CloudFormation will use the stack name (or a truncated version where needed) as a prefix when naming the created AWS resources.
+7. Leave the default value already supplied for "VPC CIDR range" unless you require something different for your environment.
+8. Select the Route 53 hosted zone in which to create DNS records.
+9. Replace `scim.example.com` with a domain name for your SCIM bridge that is in the domain of this hosted zone.
+10. Open the `scimsession` file in a text editor.
+Select all text in the file and copy it to your clipboard.
+11. Paste the contents into the `scimession` field (it will be masked on input).
+Click Next.
+12. Optionally, click "Add new tag" to add tags to all supported resources in the stack.
+Click Next.
+13. Review the stack configuration.
+Under Capabilities, check "I acknowledge that AWS CloudFormation might create IAM resource.".
+Click Submit.

+The console will display the stack status as `ℹ️ CREATE_IN_PROGRESS` during the deployment.
+The stack is expected to take several minutes to create (generally >5 minutes in testing at the time of the last review).
+After the stack is created, the status will change to `✅ CREATE_COMPLETE`.

+### 💻 Use AWS CLI

+You can alternatively deploy 1Password SCIM bridge with a single AWS CLI command.

+*Example command:*

 ```sh
 aws cloudformation deploy \